lammps/lammps/doc/src/labelmap.rst

 As explained on the Howto page, valid type labels can contain any alphanumeric character, but cannot start with a number.
-They can also contain any of these characters: square brackets "[" and "]", dash "-", underscore "_", JAKE what other chars are allowed?
+They can also contain standard characters such as square brackets "[" and "]", dash "-", underscore "_", plus "+" and equals "=" signs.
 Note that type labels cannot contain the symbols '#' or '*'.

 A *labelmap* command can only modify the label map for one type-kind (atom types, bond types, etc).
 Any number of numeric-type/type-label